 Sure, our paddle boards and SUP paddles are a little more awkward to carry but answer this question surfers: Can you carry additional riders, say a friend or some kids on the nose and tail of your little board?
 Me thinks not!

 One of the more interesting, if not incongruous, articles that comes up when you Google the word SUP is titled “SUP with that topper?
 Vail local uses paddle board technology to create new truck accessory”.

-It turned out to be an article about one of the OG’s of Whitewater SUP named Ken Hoeve and the truck topper and pet carrier that he created using the drop stitch technology which is used in inflatable SUPs.
+It turned out to be an article about one of the OG’s of Whitewater SUP (meaning he stands up while heading down rivers) named Ken Hoeve and the truck topper and pet carrier that he created using the drop stitch technology which is used in inflatable SUPs.
 Who knew that SUP innovations were transforming other legacy products in the outdoor retail world?
 In fact, you may want to check it out.
-It's an incredibly cool product.
+It's an incredibly hot product.

 If you Google SUP Dog, not only will you find videos that will teach you how to SUP with your dog but also a restaurant with that name in Chapel Hill (its hot dogs are ranked 15th best in America) and a dog walking service in San Diego.
 And, of course, Yakima makes a SupDawg rooftop SUP and surfboard mount for your vehicle.
 The sport has truly gone to the dogs, in more ways than one.

 When one searches on the term “Why SUP?” you will wade through countless pages of web results that discuss how paddle boards will build a strong core, give you better endurance, lower your blood pressure, turbo charge your yoga practice, improve your balance, and cure male-pattern baldness.
 Ok, we made that last one up.